What is Exchange Traded Fund meaning?

 - NASDAQ ETF by Motilal Oswal which tracks NASDAQ index of USA

 - HANGSENG BEES by Reliance Nippon which tracks HANGSENG stock index of HongKong

 4. Sector Specific ETF: Investors who want to invest in a specific sector opt for this ETF.
 These utilize the performance of the sector as a tracking instrument.
 Depending on the sector you choose to invest, you will see the value of ETF ranging on the basis of the performance of the chosen sector.
 Example –

-What is the last one year returns of NIFTY ETF in comparison compared to nifty index?
+What is the last one year returns of NIFTY ETF in comparison compared to NSE NIFTY index?

-The annualized returns (in %) are shown in the pie chart given below:
+The annualized returns (in %) are shown in the graph given below: